South Florida Bulls baseball

-The South Florida Bulls baseball team is the intercollegiate men's baseball program representing the University of South Florida in Tampa, Florida, United States.
-The team competes in the American Athletic Conference of NCAA Division I. Founded in 1966, the baseball team is one of the oldest teams at the university.
-The Bulls have captured eleven conference titles (six regular season and five tournament) and 14 NCAA Tournament appearances.
-The team plays their home games on campus at USF Baseball Stadium at Red McEwen Field and are coached by Billy Mohl.
+The South Florida Bulls baseball team is the intercollegiate men's baseball program representing the University of South Florida in Tampa, Florida.
+The team competes in the American Conference of NCAA Division I. Founded in 1966, the baseball team is one of the oldest teams at the university.
+The Bulls have captured eleven conference titles (six regular season and five tournament) and 14 NCAA tournament appearances.
+The team plays their home games on campus at USF Baseball Stadium at Red McEwen Field and are coached by Mitch Hannahs.

 History

 Beefy Wright era

 The baseball team was founded in spring 1966 as one of the original varsity sports teams at USF.
 Beefy Wright was the first coach of the team.
 They played most home games during their first season at Al Lopez Field in West Tampa, around 12 miles from campus, but some games were played at Cuscaden Field in Tampa's Ybor City neighborhood.
 The Bulls first played as independents in the NCAA College Division, now known as Division II.
 For their second season the team started playing at a new on-campus stadium originally known as USF Baseball Field, and later called Red McEwen Field.

 Though the team had winning records in five of their first eight seasons, they were never selected for the NCAA tournament.
 In 1973, the final season in the College Division, second baseman Mike Campbell was named the first All-American in program history.
 They moved to NCAA Division I beginning in 1974.
 On March 8, 1974, just the sixth game for the team since joining Division I, Steve Ruling threw the first no-hitter in USF baseball history to complete a sweep against UConn.
 Beefy Wright left the school after the 1974 season, and was replaced by Jack Butterfield.